Type 3 Obesity: Causes, Risks & Effective Solutions

 3. Medications

-4. Support and Treatment Centers
+4. Guidance and Treatment Resources

 • WW offers a supportive community and structured weight loss program, tailored to each individual.